John P. Cronan: Federal judicial service

 On November 6, 2019, President Donald Trump announced his intent to nominate Cronan to serve as a United States district judge of the United States District Court for the Southern District of New York.
+Upon nomination, he received a unanimous "well qualified" rating from the American Bar Association.
 On December 2, 2019, his nomination was sent to the Senate.
 President Trump nominated Cronan to the seat vacated by Judge William H. Pauley III, who assumed senior status on March 1, 2018.
 On January 3, 2020, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the Senate.
 On February 27, 2020, his renomination was sent to the Senate.
 On March 4, 2020, a hearing on his nomination was held before the Senate Judiciary Committee.
 On May 14, 2020, his nomination was reported out of committee by a 12–10 vote.
 On August 6, 2020, the Senate invoked cloture on his nomination by a 55–42 vote.
 His nomination was confirmed later that day by a 55–42 vote.
 He received his judicial commission on August 10, 2020.